WenliangDu/CorrespondencesSimulation/DenseCorrespondences/Readme.txt

-Copyright (c) 2017 by Wenliang Du (du_wenliang@qq.com), Laboratory of Robotic Vision, School of Engineering Science, Macau University of Science and Technology
+Copyright (c) 2017 by Wenliang Du (du_wenliang@qq.com), Faculty of Information and Technology, Macau University of Science and Technology

 Last Modified October 2017/5/23